carmenlup/PrismaTasks/CCharp/SessionsSummary.md

 1. Sum Range in a given array for a number of Queries
     - Brute force
     - Optimal solution
-1. Equilibrium problem - LeftSum = RightSum
+2. Equilibrium problem - LeftSum = RightSum

+# Session 6 - SubArrays
+### Content
+1. SubArray intro
+2. Print all subarrays
+3. Print all subarrays sum
+4. Return all subarrays sum
+5. Few more subarrays Q
+### Problems
+1. Print Subaray of an array from index start to index end
+2. Print all subarrays of length l staarting from index start
+3. Number of subarrays of an array
 1.